Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 If you want to run production mode:

 * Edit rails_env in the script_server section in config/script_server.yml
 * Change the "serve_static_assets" setting to "true" in the config/environments/production.rb file.
 With this setting enabled Diaspora can take advantage of Rails' ability to serve static content like images and .css files from the application's /public directory.
-However, Rails is not a webserver, so a better option for Apache and Nginx users would be to modify the respective webserver's configuration to serve the content itself:
+However, Rails is not a webserver, so a better option would be to install a true webserver such as Apache or Nginx alongside Diaspora and then modify that webserver's configuration to serve the static content itself:

 #### Apache 2